 finest novelist too, she is without peer

-― get your bucket of free wings (underrated aerosmith albums I have loved), Sunday, 20 June 2010 02:02 (eleven years ago) link
+― get your bucket of free wings (underrated aerosmith albums I have loved), Sunday, 20 June 2010 02:02 (twelve years ago) link

 You are allowed to say that, because she is a very good writer with an excellent prose style.
 Luckily, you are not allowed to be entirely right.
 Such matters are never decided, even a century after the fact.